JPMorgan Chase & Co. Has $117.95 Million Stake in Duck Creek Technologies, Inc. (NASDAQ:DCT)

 A number of other institutional investors have also recently made changes to their positions in DCT.
 Bank of America Corp DE grew its stake in Duck Creek Technologies by 138.5% during the second quarter.
 Bank of America Corp DE now owns 20,936 shares of the company’s stock worth $912,000 after buying an additional 12,158 shares in the last quarter.
 Morgan Stanley lifted its holdings in shares of Duck Creek Technologies by 38.2% in the second quarter.
 Morgan Stanley now owns 258,562 shares of the company’s stock worth $11,250,000 after acquiring an additional 71,530 shares during the last quarter.
 Deutsche Bank AG lifted its holdings in shares of Duck Creek Technologies by 405.4% in the third quarter.
 Deutsche Bank AG now owns 28,087 shares of the company’s stock worth $1,243,000 after acquiring an additional 22,530 shares during the last quarter.
 Advisor Group Holdings Inc. lifted its holdings in shares of Duck Creek Technologies by 6.6% in the third quarter.
 Advisor Group Holdings Inc. now owns 34,782 shares of the company’s stock worth $1,538,000 after acquiring an additional 2,165 shares during the last quarter.
 Finally, Principal Financial Group Inc. lifted its holdings in shares of Duck Creek Technologies by 1.9% in the third quarter.
 Principal Financial Group Inc. now owns 289,037 shares of the company’s stock worth $12,787,000 after acquiring an additional 5,273 shares during the last quarter.
 Hedge funds and other institutional investors own 71.84% of the company’s stock.

 A number of research firms have recently commented on DCT.
-Zacks Investment Research raised shares of Duck Creek Technologies from a “hold” rating to a “strong-buy” rating and set a $20.00 target price for the company in a report on Thursday, April 7th.
+Royal Bank of Canada dropped their target price on shares of Duck Creek Technologies from $38.00 to $25.00 and set an “outperform” rating for the company in a report on Friday, April 1st.
 Raymond James dropped their target price on shares of Duck Creek Technologies from $36.00 to $24.00 and set an “outperform” rating for the company in a report on Friday, April 1st.
-Barclays dropped their target price on shares of Duck Creek Technologies from $38.00 to $31.00 and set an “overweight” rating for the company in a report on Wednesday, March 30th.
 Needham & Company LLC dropped their target price on shares of Duck Creek Technologies from $40.00 to $27.00 and set a “buy” rating for the company in a report on Friday, April 1st.
-Finally, Wolfe Research lowered shares of Duck Creek Technologies from an “outperform” rating to a “market perform” rating and dropped their price objective for the company from $32.00 to $19.00 in a report on Monday, April 4th.
+Barclays dropped their price objective on shares of Duck Creek Technologies from $38.00 to $31.00 and set an “overweight” rating for the company in a report on Wednesday, March 30th.
+Finally, JMP Securities dropped their price objective on shares of Duck Creek Technologies from $35.00 to $27.00 and set a “market outperform” rating for the company in a report on Friday, April 1st.
 Two investment analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
 According to MarketBeat.com, Duck Creek Technologies presently has an average rating of “Buy” and a consensus target price of $31.70.

 Shares of NASDAQ DCT opened at $18.04 on Friday.
 The firm has a market cap of $2.39 billion, a PE ratio of -451.00, a price-to-earnings-growth ratio of 8.95 and a beta of 0.26.
 The company has a 50 day simple moving average of $18.35 and a 200 day simple moving average of $23.75.
 Duck Creek Technologies, Inc. has a 1 year low of $14.90 and a 1 year high of $50.90.